justjam2013/homebridge-virtual-accessories/README.md

 If you encounter a problem, [please open a ticket on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues).
 Please attach any log output to the a ticket, making sure to remove any sensitive information such as passwords, tokens, etc.

-Also please feel free to open a ticket if you have any enhancement suggestions or any additional functionality that you would like to see added.
+Please open a ticket if you have any enhancement suggestions or any additional functionality that you would like to see added.